yoo2001818/linsql/DESIGN.md

 If joins are specified, 1 / 2 / 4, should be performed as 'fetching tables',
 and subquerys should be resolved in 'fetching tables'.

+### Fetching tables
+Fetching tables is the most important part of query planning; all optimizations happen here.

+We've converted all columns into AND graph before.
+This can be used to extract SARGs and join relations more easily.

+First table retrieval can be done using indexes, or full scan.
+Each required table's retrival cost must be calculated.

+Then, other tables can use nested join, or hash join, or merge join.
+Merge join and hash joins requires table scanning once, while nested join can use index match.

 ### Calculate join dependency graph
 After optimization, we can finally generate join dependency graph.